 Hello, my name’s Daniel.
-I’m the author and publisher here at The Zen Nomad.
-You can read more about my personal journey here.
+I’m the author and publisher at The Zen Nomad.
+You can find out more about my personal journey here.

 Please read on to discover more about the journey, purpose and direction of The Zen Nomad.

-If you have any questions or queries, please get in touch with me here.
+If you have any questions or queries, feel free to get in touch with me here.

 Namaste, and Happy Travels!

-Combining my three biggest passions (writing, travel and self-development), I created The Zen Nomad to spread the belief that you can use travel as a catalyst to change your life for the better.
+Combining my three biggest passions (writing, travel and self-development), I created The Zen Nomad to share the belief that you can use travel as a catalyst to change your life for the better.